andreas-wagner-dev/object-oriented-learning-journey/blog/001_decorator_meet_clean_code.md

 // StoredCustomer    → ONLY persists

 Customer customer = new ValidCustomer(
-    new PublishedCustomer(
+    new PublishedCustomer(queue,
-        new LoggedCustomer(
+        new LoggedCustomer(log,
-            new CachedCustomer(
+            new CachedCustomer(cache,
                 new StoredCustomer(customerId, repository)
             )
         )